Shelter Care and Transportation Requests to Bring Children/ Youth/Nonminor Dependents to Court

 • The CSW responsible for writing the court report is responsible for ordering court transportation for that hearing.

-Nonminor Dependents (NMDs)
+Nonminor Dependents (NMDs) Authorized to Receive Court Transportation

 Children placed in Riverside County, San Bernardino County, or Orange County

 The DCFS Pomona Office will facilitate transportation pick-ups and drop-offs from the DCFS Pomona Office to the court for placements in connecting counties, including Riverside, San Bernardino, and Orange counties.
 This is a courtesy arrangement and may not be available on certain days.
-When this service is not available, the CSW is responsible for arranging the child’s transportation.
+When this service is not available, the CSW is responsible for arranging a child’s transportation.
 The CSW is responsible for arranging transportation for children living outside Los Angeles County, Riverside County, San Bernardino County, or Orange County.

 Returning the Child/Youth/Dependent/NMD to Placement

-Transportation Not Provided by the Court Transportation Unit
+Transportation not Provided by the Court Transportation Unit

-CSWs are not to have caregivers, other DCFS staff, or Foster Family Agencies (FFAs) transport children/youth to court, in lieu of transportation provided by the Court Transportation Unit, without SCSW approval.
+The Court Transportation Unit will transport all children/youth who are eligible for court transportation services.
+CSWs are not to have caregivers, other DCFS staff, or Foster Family Agencies (FFAs) transport children/youth to court in place of transportation provided by the Court Transportation Unit, without SCSW approval.

 Shelter Care Services